 As we know, you can only go on like this for so long.
 Eventually something has to give.

-I'm just going to skip over all the tears, self-doubt, tantrums, self-help books and gin that followed my burnout, and fast forward to studying Stress Management, becoming a qualified Coach with Animas Centre for Coaching, leaving my job as an HR Manager and setting up my business; combining my background in Holistic Therapy, HR, and my own (long and tedious) journey with stress to help other women who are pissed off, burnt out and overwhelmed.
+I'm just going to skip over all the tears, self-doubt, tantrums, self-help books and gin that followed, and fast forward to studying Stress Management, becoming a qualified Coach with Animas Centre for Coaching, leaving my job as an HR Manager and setting up my business; combining my background in Holistic Therapy, HR, and my own (long and tedious) journey with stress to help other women who are pissed off, burnt out and overwhelmed.

 Today my personal motto is ‘happiness matters’ and I am ridiculously passionate about helping women understand themselves, improve their health, their relationships, how they communicate and ultimately manage their stress so they can enjoy their lives.
 I am fully aware of how cheesy that sounds, but, well it's true.